michaeljdeeb/old-bootstrap-website/_posts/2013-03-11-migrated-programming-challenge-change-calculator.markdown

 ---
 layout: post
+active: "blog"
 title:  "Programming Challenge: Change Calculator [Obj-C]"
 date:   2013-03-11 12:00:00
 categories: [Migrated, dailyprogrammer]
 tags: [Gist, GitHub, Mac, Objective-C, ObjectiveC, Programming, r/dailyprogrammer, Xcode]
+description: "A migrated blog post about a change calculator that takes in values in USD in objective-c."
+image: "migrated-programming-challenge-change-calculator.png"
 ---
 *As a note, this is a post that was migrated from the few entries on my WordPress blog.*